allejo/LeagueOverseer/README.markdown

 - Description: If this is a rotational league, then be sure to change the path to the mapchange.out file because that is where the name of the map file is stored.
 Whatever is located in this file is what will be submitted as the map played.
 If this is not a rotational, then this variable can be left with the current value or commented out.

+DISABLE_MATCH_REPORT

+- Default: *false*

+- Description: Disable automatically submitting matches when the `/official` command is issued.
+Use this option when running a server that will not be reporting matches to the league website.

+DISABLE_TEAM_MOTTO

+- Default: *false*

+- Description: Disable fetching team names and setting the team names as the mottos for players when they join.
+Use this option if you would like to allow players to use their own mottos when joining a league server.

 LEAGUE_OVERSEER_URL

 - Default: *N/A*

-- Description: The URL of the main leagueOverSeer PHP script
+- Description: The URL the plugin will be using for __both__ automatic match reports and the team name fetching for replacing a player's motto.
+When this option is used, it will automatically set `AUTO_REPORT_URL` and `MOTTO_FETCH_URL` to the same value.

+MATCH_REPORT_URL

+- Default: *N/A*

+- Description: The URL the plugin will be using __only__ to report matches.
+This option can be used if the plugin will not be reporting matches to a league website but instead to a custom script for a custom tournament.

+MOTTO_FETCH_URL

+- Default: *N/A*

+- Description: The URL the plugin will be using __only__ to fetch team names for players' mottos.
+If the plugin is running a custom tournament and is reporting to a custom script, then this URL will be set to the actual league site in order to fetch the correct team names.

 DEBUG_LEVEL

 - Default: *1*

-- Description: The debug level that will be used by the plugin to report some information on who started a match, who canceled a match, what teams played, etc
+- Description: The debug level that will be used by the plugin to report some information on who started a match, who canceled a match, what teams played, etc.

 VERBOSE_LEVEL